gitlabhq/gitlabhq/doc/analytics/contribution_analytics.md

 _**Note:** This feature was introduced in GitLab EE 8.3._

+## Overview

+With Contribution Analytics, you are able to track your team members' activity across your organization.

+## Use-cases

+- Analise your team's contributions along a period of time and offer a bonus for the top contributors
+- If you are unhappy with a particular team member, you can use the analytics as argument for demanding efficiency from this person

+## Description

 With contribution analytics you can have an overview for the activity of issues, merge requests and push events of your organization and its members.